 Peter and Anna Maria Zehler

-Peter, Anna Maria and family arrives at the Port of New York on May 3, 1856, and then made their way to Western, New York.
-They probably arrived in the Sheldon/Bennington area near the middle of May, and quickly settled into a new life in America.
+Peter, Anna Maria and family arrived at the Port of New York on May 3, 1856, and then made their way to Western, New York.
+They probably reached Sheldon/Bennington area near the middle of May, and quickly settled into a new life in America.
 They were certainly helped by family and friends who preceded them, especially their older children.
 The area was home to a strong and growing immigrant community centered on St. Cecilia's Roman Catholic Church, a community that would welcome the new comers and helped them through the first months after arrival.

 The Catholic community began in the 1830's as European immigrants settled in Sheldon and surrounding towns.
 When St. Cecilia's was established as an parish in 1848, well over 150 families, mostly from German speaking lands, belonged to the church.
 Within this community was a small group of families from the Saar; the home area of the Zehler family.
 These included the Meyer family from Mettnich, the Glaser family from nearby Eiweiler, the Kehl family from Kostenbach and a second Zehler family from Selbach.
 This last family were cousins who arrived a few years earlier.

 Peter got right down to business after arriving in Sheldon; locating a farm on which to settle and getting on with the business of farming.
 On May 24th, only one or two weeks after arrival, he purchased a 70 acre farm from Cuyler Deitz23.
 This purchase suggests that the family was moderately well off.
 Peter probably brought money with him from Germany and it is also possible that the older children provided additional resources.
 Both John and Peter, Jr. worked as farm laborers24 and likely had significant savings.

 The Record of Sale reads, in part: